Nymmh/vrc-avatar-settings-manager/README/terms.md

 - All configuration data, avatar settings, and presets are stored locally on your device
 - ASM creates a SQLite database on your system
-- Log files are generated and stored locally for troubleshooting purposes
+- Log files are generated and stored locally for troubleshooting purposes.
+These log files may include your Windows username in file paths

 ### 5.2 Data Transmission